 When you have done a good job with a piece of content, you have made 50% of the effort required to distribute your content on other channels.
 Different channels require different pieces of content.

 Think about this article, for instance.
 There is a main idea or concept: how to create the perfect content marketing strategy.
 Could we, for instance, take these 10 points and just list them in a post?
 Then, could we take another specific aspect and talk about it separately?
 For instance, we could also focus on defining content marketing or we could we talk about the subject in a video or a podcast.

 In short: when your ideas are clear, your content can be easily adapted to be distributed on all the channels relevant to your strategy or business.
 Once you have all the possible variations, you can start publishing everywhere.

 10. Measure results

 Last but not least.
-Measure results.
-At the beginning of your strategy, you sat some KPIs, right?
-Well, it’s time to see if you are reaching your goals.
+Measure your results.
+At the beginning of your strategy, you set some KPIs – now it’s time to see if you are reaching your goals.

-Remember, focus on the milestones along the way.
-Building something, no matter if we are talking about a house or a content marketing strategy, takes time.
+Focus on the milestones along the way.
+Building anything takes time.
 The most important thing here, once you have started to get traffic and see data, is to understand whether you are on the right track.
-There might be things to modify or new information that will help you work on a more accurate plan, but this is it: theory, practice, results, data.
-This is what allows you to keep testing and planning in order to move forward, so that every step you take, you are a bit closer to your goals.
+There might be things to modify or new information that will help you work on a more accurate plan, but the essence is: theory, practice, results, data.
+This is what allows you to keep testing and planning in order to move forward so that every step you take brings you closer to your goals.